Skip to Content

 Despite it being prime time (or maybe because of it), from 4:00 to 7:00 they close each of the warm pools for an hour in turn.
 Pay attention to which one closes when.
 We didn’t and missed our chance to use the fountain pool, which was the best one.
 Also, when that one is closed, the soaking pool is very full.

 Entry fees include a locker and are waived for kids under three.
 The locker rooms are fine; they even have machines to dry your bathing suit.
 But they are busy.
-I recommend packing a pair of flip-flops and bringing your own towel.
+Pack flip-flops and bring your own towel.

 Explore the National Park’s Beaches